Andreas Beck (footballer): 1899 Hoffenheim

 In the 2010–11 season, Beck was announced as new captain for the club, succeeding former captain Per Nilsson, who left for Nürnberg.
 Upon learning this, Beck quoted: "I'm happy about having been given this responsibility.
 But my priority remains to work for the success of the club and nothing else."|Beck on being a captain."
 Beck also stated being captain is big responsibility on and off the pitch.
 He played his first match as captain on 14 August 2010 as the club won 4–0 in the DFB-Pokal first round encounter against Hansa Rostock.
 Beck also captained his first league match seven days later, in a 4–1 win over Werder Bremen in the opening game of the season.
 Beck was almost ever present in the 2010–11 season, making thirty-three appearances, having missed only one game due to suspension after being booked five times during the season.
 In May 2011, Hoffenheim 1899 claimed Juventus made an approach for Beck as the Italian side held a long-term interest in Beck.
 But Juventus' interests in Beck were put back on hold after Luigi Del Neri was sacked at Juventus.
-Hoffenheim accepted a bid for Beck from Juventus but however the move was put off by Hoffenheim's evaluation of the 24-year-old.
+Hoffenheim accepted a bid for Beck from Juventus; however, the move was put off by Hoffenheim's evaluation of the 24-year-old.
 Afterwards, Juventus were not interested in signing Beck and he was expected to play next season.

 In the 2011–12 season, Beck continued to be in first team and retained his captaincy.
 On 14 October 2011, Beck extended his deal with Hoffenheim by a further two years to 2014.
 In November 2011, Beck made only one appearance due to a yellow card suspension and suffering a calf injury.
 Beck scored his first goal for the club in a 3–2 loss against Nürnberg on 28 April 2012.
 Beck made 31 appearances and scored once in the 2011–12 season.

 Ahead of the 2012–13 season, Beck announced his intention to voluntarily resign as captain and the newly signed Tim Wiese succeeded him as captain.
 After not being included in a squad against Frankfurt on 1 September 2012, Beck made his first team return on 23 September 2012, in a 3–1 win over Hannover 96.
 However, following Wiese's injury, Beck was captain for the match against Nürnberg on 28 November 2012, which they lost 4–2.
 In the wake of Markus Babbel's sacking, Beck criticised Babbel after disagreements.
 After Wiese was stripped of the captaincy, Beck was permanently given the captaincy.
 Beck scored his first goal of the season in a 2–2 draw against Wolfsburg on 13 April 2013.
 Beck made 31 appearances and scored once in the 2012–13 season in which he helped the club survive relegation.